signnow/SignNow.NET/README.md

 More examples: [Upload document][upload_document example], [Upload document with field extract][upload_doc_extract example]

-### <a name="download-document"></a>Download a document from SignNow
+### <a name="download-document"></a>Download a document from signNow

 Choose the type of download for your document:

-- `PdfOriginal` - download a document in a state it's been when uploaded to SignNow, before any changes
+- `PdfOriginal` - download a document in a state it's been when uploaded to signNow, before any changes
 - `PdfCollapsed` - download a document in PDF file format
 - `ZipCollapsed` - download a document in ZIP archive
 - `PdfWithHistory` - download a document with its history, a full log of changes on a separate page.